cmerck1/workout-generator-cli/README.md

 * Make sure you're using Python 3.4.3.
 * Fork the repository to a safe location on your hard drive and pull every time you want to work on it.
+* This repository is accessible via HTTPS or SSH

 ### Contribution guidelines ###